 According to Lisa Patel, TRREB president, the reasons for the dip in new listings and sales were attributed to the fear potential buyers have towards the spread of COVID-19.
 She also added that several potential buyers held out as a result of the measures taken to tackle the pandemic.
 However, she predicted that sales would improve in the third quarter, as the market is moving towards a recovery in June.

 Seeing that Single-family homes had more competition in sales than Condos with nearly 47% of single-family homes going off in the market in June, up from 38.1% in June 2019.
 Jason Mercer, TRREB’s chief market analyst, asserted that it would be important to take note of the relationship between the supply of listings and demand for sales in the condo market as the economy recovers.
-He predicted that prices would become moderate as investors may likely want to offload their condos on the market even though struck regulations are currently placed on rentals like Airbnb and story term stay at the moment.
+He predicted that prices would become moderate as investors may likely want to offload their condos in Port Credit or other popular neighborhoods on the market even though struck regulations are currently placed on rentals like Airbnb and story term stay at the moment.

 Overall, the condo market has seen a 45% year-over-year increase in condo rental listings for the City of Toronto in the second quarter of 2020.
 In the same period, there was a 25% decline in the number of leased condos.
 The growth in listings was noted in 26 neighborhoods, while the increase in leasing was only noted in three neighborhoods.